 This merged a love of nature with her desire for structure.
 She also studied and worked in the US.

 “For as long as I can remember,” Damienne explains, “I have always made things.
-I remember speading hours making small models and imagining stories fro them.
+I remember spending hours making small models and imagining stories for them.
 “I loved to use my Dad’s workshop tools.
 As an engineer, he always encouraged me to think about how objects were assembled and constructed.”

-In all her projects, Damienne’s design approach is to utilise nature, art, textures and materials. colours and light and the conceive how this is weaved together to take form spatially.
+In all her projects, Damienne’s design approach is to utilise nature, art, textures, materials, colours and light to conceive how this is weaved together to take form spatially.

 Damienne says she starts by looking at the flow of the space; how different rooms connect with each other both visually and physically.

-Adding warmth and character is important, such as creative decorative tips to layer the space with fabrics, colours and then working with the existing furniture and art pieces, “as well as the addition of selected new ones to complements the space”.
+Adding warmth and character is important, such as layering the space with fabrics, colours and then working with the existing furniture and art pieces, “as well as the addition of selected new ones to complement the space”.

 Taking in the surroundings and the views, Damienne aims to extend the immediate exterior views into the space - with the use of similar paint colour tones for example - connecting the interior with the exterior and creating an extension beyond.

-As for decorative tiems, her favourites are ones found nowhere else and that have secret meanings and memories.
+As for decorative items, her favourites are ones found nowhere else and that have secret meanings and memories.

 However, “I believe that more than the item itself, it is about the strategic location of a piece and how it relates to other pieces within the space that can fundamentally add character and a personal touch to a rental space.”

 Soft furnishings, such as rugs, always add a special touch, especially when the floor finish is not the best and cannot be changed.
 Curtains made of colour linen or light fabrics with subtle patterns can help to distract from too thick and clunky window frames.